zapata-engineering/orquestra-core/docs/guides/optimizers.rst

 minimization of functions of the form :math:`f:\mathbb{R}^N \to \mathbb{R}`.
 Throughout the codebase, such functions are called the *cost functions*.

-All optimizers expect that the arguments to cost functions are stored as a single vector as 1-D numpy arrays.
+All optimizers expect that the arguments to cost functions are stored as a single vector in a 1-D numpy arrays.
 Suppose you want to create the following cost function:
 :math:`f(x, y, z) = x^2 + y^2 + z^2`.
 Out of the two natural ways of defining it in Python, the
 second one is the one expected by Optimizers: